EzJacob/FlappyBirdUnity/README.md

 3. **TestBirdGoesBetweenPipesTriggerAddingScore**: Confirms that the score increases when the bird successfully passes between pipes.

-4. **TestRestartingGameWithButton**: Verifies that the game restarts correctly when the restart button is pressed after a game over.
+4. **TestButtonLoadsNewScene**: Verifies that the game loads new scene (restarts in the context of the game) correctly when the restart button is pressed after a game over.

 ### Issues Identified: